 When I conduct in-person gift basket classes (there’s also an online gift basket course with new sessions launched each month), I have to buy items that aren’t in every supermarket and dollar store.

 My mission is to help aspiring designers create gift baskets they are proud to sell to customers if each one was being made for sale.
 That won’t happen with products from Lays, Planters, or Nabisco.

-Products for my classes were found at local farmers markets and specialty stores.
-They offered popcorn, cookies, mints, and sweets in quality packaging, and the goods were delicious, too.
+Products for my classes are found at local farmers markets and specialty stores.
+They offer popcorn, cookies, mints, and sweets in quality packaging, and the goods are delicious, too.

-I wanted to buy directly from wholesalers, but that choice would have been a disaster, a topic for another article.
+I often want to buy in-class products directly from wholesalers, but I’ve learned that such a choice has disastrous consequences, a topic for another article.

-You have lots of choices to find gift basket products that turn your designs into masterpieces that everyone wants to receive.
-Some of the products you might search for are listed in the article, Foods and Gifts on Your Gift Basket Shopping List.
+You have lots of choices to find foods and gifts that turn your designs into masterpieces that everyone wants to receive.
+Gift Basket Products, So Easy to Find contains lots of information.
+Another article, Foods and Gifts on Your Gift Basket Shopping List, contains more tips.